-Along with the evidence provided in the History findings of this report, the application, and accompanying site plan, the applicant submitted the following documentary evidence in support of criterion A and B:
+Along with the evidence provided in the History findings of this report, the application and accompanying site plan, the applicant submitted the following documentary evidence in support of criterion A and B:

 - a.
-A plat approved by the Maryland-National Capital Park and Planning Commission on July 9, 1953, recorded in Plat Book 22-82, for the abutting properties to the south and west, which identifies the subject site as an apartment unit. - b.
-Income tax records filed for the property, identified as rental apartments, from 1981 to 2018. - c.
-Gas, water, and sewer bills from September 2019. - d.
-Various property maintenance invoices and estimates dated June 11, 2019, April 10, 2019, August 30, 2019, September 16, 2016, January 12, 2016, November 29, 2018, and October 1, 2018. - e.
-Affidavits from the property manager and two residents indicating operation of the site as an apartment building for the last 18 years, collectively. - f.
+Income tax records filed for the property, identified as rental apartments, from 1981 to 2018. - b.
+Gas, water, and sewer bills from September 2019. - c.
+Various property maintenance invoices and estimates dated June 11, 2019, April 10, 2019, August 30, 2019, September 16, 2016, January 12, 2016, November 29, 2018, and October 1, 2018. - d.
+Affidavits from the property manager and two residents indicating operation of the site as an apartment building for the last 18 years, collectively. - e.
 A letter from Washington Suburban Sanitary Commission (WSSC) indicating continued water and sewer services to the site since 1999.
-This letter also indicates the current WSSC account number was activated in 1973 and that archival limitation prevents WSSC from providing earlier records. - g.
-A property rental log from October 2019. - h.
-A letter from the City of Greenbelt indicating apartment rental licensure for the property from 2019 to 2020 and that there are no outstanding property maintenance complaints. - i.
-The SDAT record identifying the site, indicating the use as apartments and that primary structure was built in 1937.
+This letter also indicates the current WSSC account number was activated in 1966 and that archival limitation prevents WSSC from providing earlier records. - f.
+A property rental log from October 2019. - g.
+A letter from the City of Greenbelt indicating apartment rental licensure for the property from 2019 to 2020 and that there are no outstanding property maintenance complaints. - h.
+The Maryland State Department of Assessment and Taxation (SDAT) record identifying the site, indicating the use as apartments and that primary structure was built in 1937.